Optimizing climate policy

 Towards the end of 2012, it became clear that the market mechanisms established under the Kyoto Protocol were going to lose their significance.
 The emissions trading system became the only relevant carbon market instrument in Europe.
 However, EU Member States are free to implement their own mechanisms for project-based CO2 trading.

-The Finish Environment Ministry commissioned First Climate to review design options for a domestic, project-based carbon trading system.
+The Finnish Environment Ministry commissioned First Climate to review design options for a domestic, project-based carbon trading system.
 With a focus on the transport, buildings and agriculture sectors, we completed a successful analysis of the potential on behalf of the Finnish government.